Fort Anderson |

 (1780 - 1781), Cayce

-James Cayce's two-story home (1770) and storehouse at Granby Village, captured by the British and fortified as a square redoubt with bastions, a ditch, and an abatis.
+James Cayce's two-story home (1770) and storehouse at Granby Village, captured by the British and fortified with a square earthen redoubt with bastions, a ditch, and an abatis.
 Captured by Patriots in May 1781.
+House is now the Cayce Historical Museum at 1800 12th Street (admission fee).

 Hans Jacob Gallman's Fort